 - It does not always show the correct remaining battery percentage

-- When HDMI Output to an external monitor, battery drops really fast
+- When HDMI Output to an external monitor, the battery drops fast

 For battery display correction, we have to work with our battery diagram provider(Texas Instrument) to implement the fix, they are based in the US and are currently very slow to respond due to this pandemic.

-Way out of it: A power bank or continuously charging will resolve this.
+Way out of it: A power bank or continuous charging will resolve this.

 Q2: My camera can not be recognized by YoloBox.

 YoloBox works with most video cameras on the market, particularly well with Sony and Panasonic, JVC.
 However due to HDCP protocol restrictions (High-bandwidth Digital Content Protection).

 There are very few cameras that might have compatibility issues(not directly recognized by YoloBox or has only lower video quality like 480P or stretched images).
 In this case, there are a few ways to bypass(workarounds).